terraform-aws-modules/terraform-aws-eks/examples/managed_node_groups/README.md

 # Managed groups example

-This is EKS example managed groups feature.
+This is EKS example using managed groups feature in two different ways:

+- Using SPOT instances in node group
+- Using ON_DEMAND instance in node group

+See [the official documentation](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) for more details.

 ## Usage